senaus/Getting-and-Cleaning-Data-Course-Project/README.md

 ## README.md

-This file, which presents an overview of the project and its files.
+The present file, which presents an overview of the project and its files.

 ## run_analysis.R